tarantool/ansible-cartridge/doc/scenario.md

 # Role Scenario

 The role uses a scenario to determine what to do.
-Scenario consists of steps that can be configured.
+Any scenario consists of the previously defined steps.

-Using a scenario of steps, you can:
+Using a scenario, you can:

-- run the specified steps in any order, but API must be followed (with `cartridge_scenario`);
+- run the specified steps in any order, but API must be followed (with `cartridge_scenario` or `tasks_from`);
 - replace the steps of the role with your own or add new steps (with `cartridge_custom_steps_dir` or `cartridge_custom_steps`).

+## Steps

+It's possible to specify what steps should be launched by `cartridge_scenario` variable or `tasks_from` option.

+### Variable `cartridge_scenario`

 To specify `cartridge_scenario`, you can use the following options:

 - specify `cartridge_scenario` directly;
-- specify a name of defined scenario by `cartridge_scenario_name` (see [scenarios](#scenarios)).
+- specify a name of defined (by the role or by you) scenario by `cartridge_scenario_name`.

-## Steps

-In `cartridge_scenario` you should specify names of steps.
+If you want to specify `cartridge_scenario` variable, you should specify names of steps.
 The default scenario includes the following steps:

 - [deliver_package](#deliver_package)
 - [update_package](#update_package)